 - Criosa in the Neverwinter Nights mod series The Aielund Saga is a princess and the heir to the throne of Aielund, and is also a wizard/rogue of a level on par with your character and runs around in pants with a sword more often than not.

-- Street Fighter III has Elena, an African princess with a tomboyish theme tune.
+- Street Fighter III has Elena, an African princess of a Kick Chick with a tomboyish theme tune.

 - Marle of Chrono Trigger; a princess, sheltered by an over-protective father and encouraged to be a Proper Lady... who runs away from home to have fun, wields a bow (and later, magic) and breaks pretty much every rule of lady-like etiquette generally.
 Her tomboyish actions even make her the talk of the Millennial Fair.